Ampless/Amplessimus/README.md

 Additionally you currently need `make` for these build instructions (except for Windows).
 In the Output sections `$VERSION` means "the full name of the version you are building".
-All of the outputs are placed in the `bin/` folder, which created automatically.
+All of the outputs are placed in the `bin/` folder, which is created automatically.

 ### Android
 #### Prepare